 For The Astrophotographer

-We highly recommend Sky-Watcher USA’s Star Adventurer mount (in either its Astro or Photo configuration).
+We highly recommend Sky-Watcher USA’s Star Adventurer mount (in either its Astro or Photo configuration) and latitude base.
 It is one of the best equatorial travel mounts available.
 It is small and compact, as well as accurate and robust, and is easy to carry with you.
 With a payload of 11 lbs, you could easily mount a dSLR and lens, or one of our smaller Sky-Watcher USA Maksutov-Cassegrains like the 90mm (though an autoguider will probably be necessary at this focal length).
 This traveling telescope setup will allow you to image the night sky anywhere, with the accuracy necessary to capture beautiful images.

 Traveling somewhere other than your local observing sites with your astronomy gear can feel overwhelming at times.
 Typically, telescopes tend to be large and heavy, and the mounts for those scopes are even more cumbersome.
 However, thanks to some of the new products and innovations, portable astronomy is now easy and affordable.
 Let the staff at Cloud Break Optics help you pick the perfect gear for your next trip!